The Tbilisi Outlet Village is an outlet centre being developed in Tbilisi, Georgia. Credit: Tbilisi Outlet Village.

 Tbilisi Outlet Village details

-The first phase of the project will have a GLA of 12,500m2 and contain 70 retail units.
+The first phase of the project has a GLA of 12,500m2 and is designed to house 70 retail units.
 Two-thirds of the space has been leased before the opening.
-Phase two will have a GLA of 7,500m2 and will include 40 retail units.

 Design of Tbilisi Outlet Village

-The design of Tbilisi Outlet Village is inspired by the city of Tbilisi’s traditional facades, courtyards and urban passages.
+The design of the Tbilisi Outlet Village is inspired by the city of Tbilisi’s traditional facades, courtyards and urban passages.

-Partners involved
+Contractors involved

-Domus, a construction company based in Georgia, is responsible for the construction of Tbilisi Outlet Village.
+Domus, a construction company based in Georgia, is responsible for the construction of the Tbilisi Outlet Village.
 It is funding the project with support from TBC Bank, a leading bank in Georgia.